ChalkingCode/Tech-Exercise/README.md

 	GROUP BY CustomerId
 	ORDER BY COUNT(OrderId) DESC ;

+## Linuxtasks

+- Given a 50GB volume, partition into 20GB and 30GB parts.
+	- Mount 20GB as /servers

+		# say you have 100GB at /home/ and you want to allocate out 20GB
+		# 20 GB t
+		$ df -h
+		$ umount /home/
+		# you will find the path with command df -h
+		$ e2fsck -f filesystem path to /home/
+		$ resize2fs filesystem/path/to/home 20GB
+		$ lvreduce -L 20G filesystem/path/to/home
+		$ mount /home/
+		$ df -h /home/
+		$ lvs
+		$ lvextend -L +20G filesystem/path/to/servers
+		$ resize2fs filesystem/path/to/servers/ 20G
+		$ df -h /servers

+	- Mount 30GB as /data

+		# same as above but for 30G and filesystem/path/to/data
+- Add /servers persistently to PATH variable
+- Change timezone to localtime

+	# how to check current time zone
+	$ timedatectl
+	# view all available timezones
+	$ timedatectl list-timezones
+	# once you find your local time zone run
+	$ sudo timedatectl set-timezone <yourtimezone>
+	# example below
+	$ sudo timedatectl set-timezone America/New_York
+	# verify change
+	$ timedatectl

+- Create a user test1 and group testers

+	# Create a user
+	$ sudo useradd -m test1 -p randompassword
+	# create group testers
+	$ sudo groupadd testers

+	- Create a folder /servers/tests where you are the owner but testers group can write to the directory

+		$ mkdir /servers/tests
+		$ ls -l
+		$ chown username foldername
+		$ chmod g+w foldername
 ## Questions

 ###### Questions?
 If you have a question or would like to add feedback please contact me at skylarbarrowman@gmail.com. :)